hackclub/winter/docs/faq.md

 #### I'm in college.
 Can I join this event?

-No, this event is only open to high school students.
+No, this event is only open to current high school students (or younger).

 ##### Can I join the event if I'm not in the US?